 Execution ( practical realization of the plan) Escape ( leaving the attack area) Similarly to data collection, the latter may be exceptionally expensive.
 Specifying a proper escape route is of essence.
 The offender must also come to terms with the fact that the operation may end as a failure.
 Assault as a means of political oppression.
 In many cases, crime organizations openly admit to committing a given offense in order to warn important individuals ruling the country.
 Before the attack, the wrongdoers must assess the success chance of the undertaking.

-What is more, they select firearms or explosives to be used, attack scope, as well as decide on utilizing fake maneuvers to distracts the guards.
+What is more, they select firearms or explosives to be used, attack scope, as well as decide on utilizing fake maneuvers to distracts residential security guards at the VIP proterty.
 Attack execution capability, the attackers must have enough men and equipment at their disposal to bring the assault to an end.
 Proper logistics-oriented background is also necessary.

 What must be also taken care of is the ability to reach the attack place earlier without arousing suspicion (min.
 20 minutes before the assault initiation).